We are signatory and bearer to a public trust for the protection of communities and consumers. To such

 their context of activities and nature of products.
 For the critical variables that will affect revenue and cost, they can define input numbers through analytic and expert input.
 Client-organizations should

-model their financials (cash flow, P&L, balance sheet) in each scenario and identify triggers that might significantly impair liquidity.
-Defining how to stabilize processes and activities and outcomes
+model their financial (cash flow, P&L, balance sheet) in each scenario and identify triggers that might significantly impair liquidity.
+Defining how to stabilize processes and activities and outcomes whether

-whether accounts optimization of payables and receivables; cost reduction; investments and so on.
+accounts optimization of payables and receivables; cost reduction; investments.

 - The establishment of Crisis Management Teams (CMTs), and what will trigger these CMTs regardless of the crisis.
 Client-organizations should nominate a direct report of Top Management to lead the effort and the